 Ice climbing is a popular activity come winter, and climbers from all around the world head to Rjukan in Telemark, Southern Norway, to practise this unusual sport on countless frozen waterfalls throughout the area.

-Recently Rjukan has also become home to a brand new ice climbing park featuring 8,000 square metres of artificial ice.
-Water from the local canyon is pumped out and flushed 100 metres over the mountainside, creating an 84-metre high ice sheet that can be reformed at regular intervals and adapted to suit different ability levels.
+Recently Rjukan has also become home to a brand new ice climbing park featuring 8,000 square of artificial ice.
+Water from the local canyon is pumped out and flushed 100 meters over the mountainside, creating an 84-metre high ice sheet that can be reformed at regular intervals and adapted to suit different ability levels.